zuri-training/Anime_library/README.md

 Masterminded by Blessing and Patrick
 With a lot of help from other outstanding Team mates

-Patrick {
-Github:
-github.com/patoski-patoski
+Patrick Github: github.com/patoski-patoski
-STUDENT ID:
+STUDENT ID: I4G030112E56
-I4G030112E56

 }

-Blessing{
-Github:
+Blessing
-github.com/princessb1
+Github: github.com/princessb1

-STUDENT ID:
+STUDENT ID: 14G011782AKS
-14G011782AKS

-}